-- All custom homes in MacDonald Highlands must be designed by professionals licensed in the State of Nevada (i.e., a licensed architect or licensed residential designer); Owner/Builders or contractor/designers may be considered on a case by case basis.
-Resume and portfolio of previous projects must be submitted to the DRC for consideration of owner/builder or contractor/designer approval. - All residences must be well-constructed of quality materials.
+- All custom homes in MacDonald Highlands must be designed by professionals licensed in the State of Nevada (i.e., a licensed architect, licensed residential designer or licensed contractor with draftsman employees); Owner/Builders are no longer allowed. - All residences must be well-constructed of quality materials.
 Additions must be consistent in design and quality with the original structure.

-3.3 SITE PLANNING CRITERIA - CUSTOM HOMES [Planning Areas 1-Phase I, 3, 4, 5A (Highlands I), 5B, 5C (Highlands II), 6, 7, 8A, 10, 12, 13, 15, 16, 18, 20, 26, Palisades Unit I & Palisades Unit II]
+3.3 SITE PLANNING CRITERIA - CUSTOM HOMES [Planning Areas 1-Phase I, 3, 4, 5A (Highlands I), 5B, 5C (Highlands II), 6, 7, 8A, 10, 12, 15, 16, 18, 26, Palisades Unit I & Palisades Unit II]